 Cool slightly, then cut lengthwise in half, and then cross-wise into 1-inch wide strips, to form 24 breadstick shaped rectangles total.

 Last Step: Leave A Rating!

 Serving size: 4 small breadsticks (4 inches long, 1 inch wide), or 1/6 entire recipe

 Video Showing How To Make Low Carb Breadsticks:

-Don't miss the VIDEO above - it's the easiest way to learn how to make Low Carb Breadsticks!
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
+It's the easiest way to learn how to make Low Carb Breadsticks!